simogasp/glm/BUILD.md

 make install -j4
 ```

-In order to use the library as a third party in a cmake project you can add this to your `CMakeLists.txt`:
+To use the library as a third party in a cmake project you can add this to your `CMakeLists.txt`:

 ```cmake
 # Find the package from the glmConfig.cmake